Martiless/quiz-time/README.md

 The goals for this site are as follows:
 * To provide users with a fun interactive game.
-* To test the users knowledge of popular Movies and TV Shows.
+* To test the user's knowledge of popular Movies and TV Shows.

 ## UX:

 ### User stories:
 #### New User:
 * As a new user, I am looking to find play an online game that tests my knowledge of popular Movies and TV Shows.
-* As a new user, I would like to keep trace of my score as I progress through the quiz.
+* As a new user, I would like to keep track of my score as I progress through the quiz.
-* As a new user, I would like to get live feedback of my answers.
+* As a new user, I would like to get live feedback on my answers.

 #### Returning User:
-* As a returning user, I would like to check if there has been any new questions added.
+* As a returning user, I would like to check if there have been any new questions added.
-* As a returning user, I would like to see if there has been any new categories added.
+* As a returning user, I would like to see if there have been any new categories added.
 * As a returning user, I would like to attempt to beat my previous score.
 * As a returning user, I would like to see a leader board of the top 10 scorers.